MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Using.md

 session.
 Adding namespaces simplifies usage of .NET classes and member and allows you to import classes from script modules and assemblies.

-The `using` statement needs to be the first statement in the script.
+The `using` statements must come before any other statements in a script.

 The `using` statement should not be confused with the `using:` scope modifier for variables.
 For more information, see